 We just reply, “I don’t know!
 What does happen when you mix watercolor with glue?”

 “Let’s find out!”

-Your creative exploration can result in cool new art or flop.
-But you won’t now until you try!
+Your creative exploration can result in cool new art or flop, but you won’t know until you try!

 water color paint

 paint cups to hold water for washing brushes paper towels